What Are Objects of Prepositions?

 If there is a 'noun phrase' after a preposition, the whole phrase is considered the 'object of the preposition'.
 For example:

 Noun Clauses as Objects of Prepositions

-If a'noun clause' comes after a preposition, the whole noun clause is considered the 'object of the preposition.
+If a noun clause follows a preposition, the whole noun clause is considered the object of the preposition.
 Pay attention to the examples:

 One cannot cooperate with